OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/nlrunonce.rst

 1. System does not contain a cycle.
 2. System does not contain any implicit states.

-Note that a subsystem may contain cycles or impicit states provided that it is fitted with a solver that can handle them such as :ref:`NewtonSolver <usr_openmdao.solvers.nl_newton.py>`.
+Note that a subsystem may contain cycles or implicit states provided that it is fitted with a solver that can handle them such as :ref:`NewtonSolver <usr_openmdao.solvers.nl_newton.py>`.

 Here is an example of using an NLRunOnce solver for a simple model with the <Paraboloid> component.